uttori/uttori-storage-provider-json-memory/docs/README.md

 <a name="StorageProvider"></a>

 ## StorageProvider
-Storage for Uttori documents using JSON files stored on the local file system.
+Storage for Uttori documents using JSON objects in memory.

 **Kind**: global class
 **Properties**